sam-develops/About-me/README.md

   # Watch my one of the best gaming video on youtube. ===>>> https://youtu.be/JIS4NdDd-dI.

-# Also Join the discord server by clicking the discord icon.
+# Also Join the discord server.

-# ⇥ $am€€®×2™#8361 on discord  ⇤
+# ⇥ SameerX2#5163on discord  ⇤